-Prior to the issuance of the 2015 NJPDES CSO permit, the permittee had installed a working solids/floatables netting facility with a spacing of 0.5 inches or less.
+Prior to the issuance of the 2015 NJPDES CSO permit, the permittee had installed working solids/floatables facilities with a spacing of 0.5 inches or less.
 Thus, the Department has determined that the permittee is in compliance with Part IV.F.6. of the existing permit.